 The Arizona Revised Statutes have been updated to include the revised sections from the 56th Legislature, 1st Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 56th Legislature, 2nd Regular Session, which convenes in January 2024.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 19-121.01.
 Secretary of state; removal of petition and ineligible signatures; sheets copies; random sample; presumption

 A. Within twenty days, excluding Saturdays, Sundays and other legal holidays, after the date of filing of an initiative or referendum petition and issuance of the receipt, the secretary of state shall:

 (a) Those sheets not attached to a copy of the complete title and text of the measure as prescribed in this chapter.

 (b) The copy of the title and text from the remaining petition sheets.

-(c) Those sheets not bearing the correct petition serial number in the lower right-hand corner of each side.
+(c) Those sheets not bearing the correct petition serial number and, if applicable, the paid circulator registration number in the lower right-hand corner of each side.

 (d) Those sheets containing a circulator's affidavit that is not completed or signed or that has been modified.